Kruez0/sp/Hw4/README.md

 ## No Race Condition

-No race means that the program is consistent regardless of the timing of the thread.
+Norace means that the program is consistent regardless of the timing of the thread.
 No Race Program Explanation :
 The program is the same.
     I have 100000 NTD and the program will deposit and withdraw 10 yuan at a time.
 The output of the program is as below:

 ```
 PS C:\CSIE\SEM 4\System Programming\sp\Hw4> gcc NoRace.c -o NoRace